NebyuDanielAmaha/NHANES_Fiber/README.md

 - **Table 4:** Stratified analysis by gender and period
 - **Table 5:** Sensitivity analysis by dietary fiber intake quartiles

+## Figures
+- **Figure 2:** LOWESS-smoothed relationship between energy-adjusted dietary fibre intake and PHQ-9 total score among U.S. adults before and during the COVID-19 pandemic.
+- **Figure 3:** Predicted marginal effects of energy-adjusted dietary fibre intake on the prevalence of depressive symptoms by gender and pandemic periods (NHANES 2017–2023).

 ## Contact
 For questions or collaborations, please contact **nebyu.amaha@gmail.com**.